-Clinton Power + Associates is a high-demand practice, so for this reason we use an enrolment system.
-This means you are allocated a day and a time per week, fortnight or month for your appointment with us.
-We have a wait-list for our most in-demand times, which are often after hours.
+Clinton Power + Associates is a high-demand practice, so for this reason we use an enrolment system for our appointments.
+This means you are allocated a day and a time per week, fortnight, or month for your regular appointment with us.
+We have a wait-list for our most in-demand times, which are often later in the day and after hours.

 Click here for our online appointment scheduler to see if there is an enrolment time available that suits you.
-If you can’t see a time that works, please call us on 0412 241 410 so we can add you to the wait-list for the time that you want.
+If you can’t see a time that works, please call us on 0412 241 410 so our reception team can add you to the wait-list for the time that you want.
 Wait times can vary from a week to a month, depending on the demand for the day and time you want.
+If you are available for daytime appointments, it's likely one of our associates can see you for your initial assessment session within a shorter time frame.

 Yes.
 Your confidentiality is of paramount importance to us.
 Our counsellors are members of several professional counselling organisations and adhere to their code of ethics in regard to this.